wootencl/apidocs-v4/source/includes/_eligibility.md

 When a request is made without a provider name and NPI, the PokitDok NPI and organization name will default in.
 It is important to note that the PokitDok NPI may not be accepted by all trading partners.

-The PokitDok Eligibility endpoint allows you to request eligibility for specific service types.
+The PokitDok Eligibility Endpoint allows you to request eligibility for specific service types.
 The service_type parameter allows you to specify which particular service(s) you want to check eligibility for.
 If no service type is specified, the request will be made for general health benefits (health_benefit_plan_coverage).
 Please note that some trading partners may not support specific service type inquiries.
 A full listing of possible service_types values is included [below](#service-type).